-We provide a number of configuration guides and howto detailing how to setup GSLB.me to provide the DNS-based services you are looking for.
+We provide a number of DNS howto detailing how to setup GSLB.me to provide the DNS-based services you are looking for.
 Let us know your comments and requests for more examples and guides.

 - Active-Standby between 2 Datacenters